RallyCommunity/rally-app-development/README.md

 ![github project](https://raw.github.com/wrackzone/rally-app-development/master/img/Screenshot_7_6_13_1_59_PM.png)

-- (3) Select the project, and click "Clone To Edit"
+- (3) Select the project, and click "Clone To Edit", and select the project type "Custom".

 ![clone project](https://raw.github.com/wrackzone/rally-app-development/master/img/Screenshot_7_6_13_1_59_PM-1.png)

-- (4) When the project is created, click "Begin Editing" to open the project.
+- (4) When the project is created, click "Start Editing" to open the project.
+Note that it may take several seconds for the "Start Editing" button to show up.

 **[3] Rally-App-Builder**
 -------------------------

 - (1) rally-app-builder is installed directly into your Cloud9 project workspace using node.
 From the "Terminal" window in your project type the following command.

+ npm install -g rally-app-builder

 ![node install rally-app-builder](https://raw.github.com/wrackzone/rally-app-development/master/img/my-first-app-7.png)

 - (2) Once installed you initialize your Rally app with the following command

+rally-app-builder init <enter your repository name here>

 ![init rally-app-builder](https://raw.github.com/wrackzone/rally-app-development/master/img/my-first-app-9.png)